simranthakkar96/Easy-Trip/README.md

 -----------------------------------

 2) Vendor Application
-Splash Screen for the application login and registration for the vendors
+Splash Screen for the application, login and registration for the vendors,
-Allowing editing of their profile
+Allowing editing of their profile,
 Allowing restaurants and hotels to insert update and delete their data for the application

 # Backend